-We are in an alliance with another company to build, host, and manage our job boards and website.
+We are in an alliance with another company to build, host, and manage some of our job boards and website.
 This alliance member also sells two of our recruitment services products and bills customers, collects fees, and provides customer services.
-For the six months ended June 30, 2024 and 2023, we recorded approximately 6% and 10% of our recruitment services revenue from this alliance sales relationship.
+For the nine months ended September 30, 2024 and 2023, we recorded approximately 5% and 9% of our recruitment services revenue from this alliance sales relationship.
+We are currently in the process of transitioning the management of these job boards and website operations in-house.